 The help desk was flooded with a threefold increase in requests, further underscoring the need for modernization.
 In addition to everyday workloads, the help desk was suddenly responsible for supporting the setup of work-from-home equipment, collaboration tools, and supplementary infrastructure.

 Island Holdings needed to streamline its processes and redefine its service levels to meet the challenge.

-Island Holdings aimed to employ a single ticketing system for the entire enterprise and gain visibility of consolidated IT metrics to properly align resources.
-They evaluated ticketing systems such as Freshdesk and Zendesk but needed to ensure their solution could be tailored to their unique needs and business goals.
+Island Holdings aimed to employ a single ticketing system for the entire enterprise and gain visibility into consolidated IT metrics to properly align resources.
+They evaluated ticketing systems, such as Freshdesk and Zendesk, but needed to ensure their solution could be tailored to their unique needs and business goals.
 Pacxa, a member of the family of companies, introduced the ServiceNow software-as-a-service (SaaS) solution to Island Holdings.

 ServiceNow emerged as the optimal solution for the enterprise system because it could be quickly customized for Island Holdings’ unique needs and business goals while enforcing industry best practices for IT service management.
 The ServiceNow solution also distinguished itself as a powerful platform to expand the digital transformation of their companies beyond IT Shared Services.
 As a local company with a proven ServiceNow track record, Pacxa was chosen as the solution delivery partner.
 Island Holdings had also worked with Pacxa on previous projects, including Office 365 migrations, Teams and SharePoint deployments, Microsoft licensing, and other cloud-based SaaS offerings.